MrJorge898/quandale/README.md

 # quandale

-This is just a silly project I made so I can learn how to write a README.md the program itself isn't really *that* good
+This is just a silly project I made so I can learn how to write a README.md and how to use github in VS Code the program itself isn't really *that* good

 Hopefully this is readable :smiley_cat: